-Method Column in tables Accessing settings via the breadcrumb in the home # menu screen or the menu structure .
-To enable breadcrumbs, press the ? button in the home screen.
-For example: [2.9] Accessing settings via the code in the overview field Code settings.
+Method Column in tables Accessing settings via the breadcrumb in the home # menu screen or the menu structure.
+To enable For example: [2.9] breadcrumbs, press the ? button in the home screen.
+Tor example: [2.5] Accessing settings via the code in the overview field Code settings.
 For example: [C-07]